 If you have a uterus and ovaries, your ob/gyn may want to check them with a pelvic exam.
 If you’re anxious about being examined, you can ask the doctor to talk you through the procedure first, while you still have your clothes on.
 Tell your doctor what they can do to help you to feel comfortable.

 It’s important that your gynecologist checks for any irregularities of the cervix, uterus and ovaries if you have these parts.
 If you have a cervix you may also need a Pap test.
 The Pap test looks at cells from the cervix to see if there are any signs of cancer.
 Talk to your provider about when and how often you should get a Pap test done.
 If you have a vagina you should get checked for any sexually transmitted infections (STIs) or vaginal infections.

 Whether you have breasts or not, it’s important for the doctor to examine your chest.
 Breast cancer can affect people of any gender.
 Tell your doctor about any family history of breast cancer, and let them know if you have breast pain, lumps or any other changes that worry you.

-If you menstruate, the doctor will probably ask you for the date of your last period.
+The doctor will probably ask you for the date of your last period, if you menstruate.
 If you use Clue, you’ll have a handy record of this as well as other information like your average cycle length and period length.
 Now’s a great time to your doctor about pain, regularity, heaviness or any concerns you may have.